sdidier-dev/plotly.py/doc/python/line-and-scatter.md

 ### Connected Scatterplots

 In a connected scatterplot, two continuous variables are plotted against each other, with a line connecting them in some meaningful order, usually a time variable.
 In the plot below, we show the "trajectory" of a pair of countries through a space defined by GDP per Capita and Life Expectancy.
-Botswana's life expectancy

 ```python
 import plotly.express as px
 df = px.data.gapminder().query("country in ['Canada', 'Botswana']")
 fig = px.line(df, x="lifeExp", y="gdpPercap", color="country", text="year")
 fig.update_traces(textposition="bottom right")
 fig.show()